szczeles/public-speaking/PITCHME.md

 ## Other challenges

+- high availability |
+- performance is a key |
+- updating model definition |
 - kafka security (authorization, encryption) |
-- updating model definition |
-- high availability |
 - features support (like exactly-once delivery) |
-- performance is a key |

 Note:
  - https://issues.apache.org/jira/browse/SPARK-16534 - no kafka 0.10 support in DStreams

 ---

-# Summary
+# Takeaways

 - streaming is challenging |
 - real-time vs. micro-batching |
 - no silver bullet in pure python |

 Note:
+ - throw yourself into history
  - to implement and maintain
+ - streamparse with storm

 +++

 ## Thank you!
 Questions?